aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-text-and-annotation/substitute-font-of-particular-style-in-dwg/_index.md

 ## Import Namespaces (required to modify DWG text style)

 In Java, importing the right namespaces is crucial for utilizing external libraries.
 In this case, ensure you import the necessary Aspose.CAD namespaces.
-Here's how you can do it:
+Here’s how you can do it:

 ```java
 import com.aspose.cad.Image;